-Because personal training is unregulated industry, almost anyone can call himself a personal trainer.
+Because personal training is an unregulated industry, almost anyone can call himself a personal trainer.
 You can get online certification without ever instructing another person, or you can spend 3 or more years at university.
-There many certifications out there, however in the end it’s not about the certification but all about skills, experience and passion of the individual.
+There many certifications out there, however, in the end, it’s not about the certification but all about skills, experience, and passion of the individual.

 The best way to find out more about your trainer is to ask questions.
 Here are 3 questions that will help you to select the perfect trainer for you.

-“What is your training and nutrition philosophy?” (meaning are you putting all clients on the same program or are you fan of one “thing”? ) Whether it’s Cross Fit, kettle bells or calisthenics good trainers don’t prescribes all clients the same thing.
-Box jumps and ring muscles ups are great for 25 year old former gymnast but prescribing it to 60 year old “desk jockey” with rounded back and bad knees would be pretty disastrous recipe….yet I’ve seen it.
+2) “What is your training and nutrition philosophy?” (meaning are you putting all clients on the same program or are you fan of one “thing”? ) Whether it’s Cross Fit, kettlebells or calisthenics good trainers don’t prescribe all clients the same thing.
+Box jumps and ring muscles ups are great for 25-year-old fit diva but prescribing it to 60-year-old “desk jockey” with a rounded back and bad knees would be pretty disastrous recipe….yet I’ve seen it.
 Your trainer’s philosophy should be to tailor your training program to your needs specifically.

-“Do you have clients similar to me?” (meaning did you help in the past someone who has the same goals and same limitations and challenges?).
-It’s great if your trainer knows a lot about fat loss and most of his clients are 20-30 year old girls competing if bikini competitions but if you’re highly stressed sleep deficient, 50 year old female with very busy schedule you may not be able to comply with twice a day workouts and six meals per day in Tupperware.
+3)“Do you have clients similar to me?” (meaning did you help in the past someone who has the same goals and same limitations and challenges?).
+It’s great if your trainer knows a lot about fat loss and most of his clients are 20-year-old girls competing if bikini competitions but if you’re highly stressed sleep deficient, a 50-year-old female with a very busy schedule you may not be able to comply with twice a day workouts and six meals per day in Tupperware.

 There are some amazing folks out there who very good in helping others to be fitter, healthier and make a difference.
 I’m proud to call them friends and colleagues.
 However, finding them it’s like a finding a gold.
 You have to search and go through some dirt.
 So don’t settle for average and dig for gold.